iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 subprocess.check_call(args)
 ```

 I'm not sure whether it's okay to hard-code the `"-c"` part.
-It's part of `sh''s [Posix standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html), so maybe it is.
+It's part of `sh`'s [POSIX standard](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html), so maybe it is.

 ---